 COUNTRY LEVEL ANALYSIS

 The United States is the undisputed leader in the North American phenol market by commanding a 75.4% share in 2024.
 This dominance is backed by the country's robust petrochemical infrastructure and strategic investments in advanced manufacturing technologies.
 The U.S. benefits from abundant shale gas reserves, which provide a cost-effective feedstock for benzene production, a critical precursor to phenol.
 Furthermore, the nation’s industrial landscape drives significant demand across key sectors such as automotive, construction, and packaging.
-For instance, the automotive sector, which makes up a considerable share of phenol consumption, is undergoing a transformation with the rise of electric vehicles (EVs).
+For instance, the automotive sector, which makes up a considerable share of phenol consumption, is transforming with the rise of electric vehicles (EVs).
 Additionally, the $1 trillion infrastructure bill passed by the U.S. government has spurred construction activities, boosting demand for insulation materials and laminates made from phenolic resins.

 The United States dominated the North America phenol market by commanding a 75.4% share in 2024